Council of Graduate Schools

 The Council of Graduate Schools (CGS) is a nonprofit higher education organization with headquarters in Washington, DC.
 Its mission is to advance graduate education and research.
 Its main activities consist of best practice initiatives, data analysis, advocacy, and global engagement.

-Membership and affiliations

-CGS membership includes approximately 500 universities in the United States and Canada, as well as international institutions.
-The Council is concerned principally with the efforts of graduate schools, particularly those providing PhD and master's programs.
-Its efforts do not extend to professional degrees in medicine or law.
-CGS member institutions annually award approximately 86% of U.S. doctorates and 60% of U.S. master's degrees.

-Institutional members are principally represented by the official directly responsible for overseeing graduate programs at the university, usually the dean of the graduate school.

-Corporations, nonprofit organizations, and university system offices may also join CGS as nonvoting members.

-CGS is affiliated with the regional graduate associations the Conference of Southern Graduate Schools (CSGS), the Midwestern Association of Graduate Schools (MAGS), the Northeastern Association of Graduate Schools (NEAGS), and the Western Association of Graduate Schools (WAGS).

 Leadership

 CGS is governed by a member-elected board of directors.
-Members of the CGS Board of Directors are elected to one- to three-year terms.
+Members of CGS's board of directors are elected to one- to three-year terms.
 The current president of CGS, Suzanne Ortega, began her tenure July 2014 after serving as the senior vice president for academic affairs at the University of North Carolina.